cuinjune/Ofelia/README.md

 * (Linux / Raspberry Pi) If the library fails to load, open the Terminal and run the following command to install dependencies.
   <pre>cd ofelia/scripts/distro_name
   sudo ./install_dependencies.sh</pre>
+* You can also download the externals from https://github.com/cuinjune/Ofelia/releases

 --------------